rehan4856/Tetris-js/README.md

-# Tetris-JavaScript
+# Tetris-JavaScript.

-The Tetris game, created using JavaScript, and The HTML5 canvas.
+Tetris made with js and html5